bitburner-official/bitburner-src/src/Tutorial/ui/doc/basic/stockmarket.md

 a server for lots of money over time will have a noticeable effect in making the stock's forecast trend upwards.

-Working for a Company
+## Working for a Company

-If a company has a corresponding stock, then working for that company will increase the corresponding stock's second-order forecast.
+If a [Company](companies.md) has a corresponding stock, then working for that [Company](companies.md) will increase the corresponding stock's second-order forecast.
 This will cause the stock's forecast to (slowly) trend upwards in value over time.

-The potency of this effect is based on how "effective" you are when you work (i.e. its based on your stats and multipliers).
+The potency of this effect is based on how effective you are when you work (i.e. its based on your stats and multipliers).

 ## Automating the Stock Market